Lymington: Ferries

 Ferries have run between Lymington and Yarmouth, Isle of Wight, since the 19th century.
 Since 1990 they have been operated by Wightlink, succeeding the nationalised Sealink on the route.
 The current fleet comprises three car ferries, which entered service in 2009: Wight Light, Wight Sky and Wight Sun.
 The service runs about once an hour from a dock south-east of the old town on the far side of the Lymington River.

 In fiction and on screen

 Lymington features in The Children of the New Forest by Captain Marryat, in the historical novels of the local writer Warwick Collins (The Rationalist and The Marriage of Souls), and in The Forest by Edward Rutherfurd.

 In Tom Clancy's Patriot Games, a Wightlink ferry heading from the Lymington ferry terminal is intercepted and a prisoner extracted in heavy seas.
 Several men on board the ferry are murdered.

 The 1980 Christmas special of the ITV children's show Worzel Gummidge was filmed in the town during the summer of that year.
 During filming a sudden wind blew the titanium dioxide that was being used as a replica of snow into homes, shops and businesses, causing damage and a large compensation bill for the producers, Southern Television.

 Lymington was occasionally featured in the 1980s BBC series Howards' Way.

+The third season of the ITV crime drama series Unforgotten was partially filmed in Lymington, with the town standing in for the fictional Middenham.